g-guerzoni/chrome-extension-messages-enhancer/README.md

-# Message Enhancer Chrome Extension
+# AI Message Enhancer Chrome Extension

 A Chrome extension that enhances, corrects, and beautifies your text using OpenAI's GPT-4.1 Nano API.
 Fix typos, improve clarity, adjust tone, and polish your writing for Slack, Teams, email, and any text input across the web.